gallevi10/average_telegram_bot_OpenU/data/README.md

-# The bot is going to store the database here
+# The database is going to be stored here automatically